bradenrice/bradenrice.github.io/index.md

 # Anything is Possible

 I took a computational theory class where we discussed the actual, proven limitations of computers.
-If the task is anything less than that, than there is a way to do it.
+If the task is anything less than that, then there is a way to do it.

 # Goals